-FPD HONOR CODE PLEDGE

-I pledge to abide by the FPD Honor Code and, accordingly, not to lie, cheat or steal.
+Warmth, humor and hard times prevail as a black family struggles to maintain dignity and independence in Depression-era Mississippi.
+Topics Parents Need to Know: Violence, Language (CSM) FPD HONOR CODE PLEDGE I pledge to abide by the FPD Honor Code and, accordingly, not to lie, cheat or steal.
 I agree to do whatever possible to discourage lying, cheating and stealing around me.
 I pledge to maintain strict confidentiality about honor offenses.
 I pledge, "On my honor I have neither offered nor received help on this work, and I will not discuss this work with anyone."

-SUMMER READING PLEDGE

-I have chosen books for my self-selected reading that I have not read prior to May of this year and I will only ask to take an Accelerated Reader test on a book that I have read.

-FIRST PRESBYTERIAN DAY SCHOOL

-5671 Calvin Drive Macon, GA 31210

-Phone: 478-477-6505 www.fpdmacon.org
+SUMMER READING PLEDGE I have chosen a book for my choice reading that I have not read before May of this year.
+FIRST PRESBYTERIAN DAY SCHOOL 5671 Calvin Drive Macon, GA 31210 Phone: 478-477-6505 www.fpdmacon.org 7/1/22